Project

 Remove 'useless' 'concatenation' syntax

-Added by rosenfeld (Rodrigo Rosenfeld Rosas) almost 12 years ago.
-Updated over 7 years ago.
+Added by rosenfeld (Rodrigo Rosenfeld Rosas) over 12 years ago.
+Updated about 8 years ago.

 Status: